hanlinqian/IntegrativeNetworkMap/Section0/pipeline-lncrna.md

-#### The bam file to be processed is from the output file in step 2 of pipeline-totalrna.md (under the same path).
-Final average expression file 21tis-lnc.tpm and annotation file lncrna.gff3 were in the data directory.
-And subsequent processing is as follows:
+#### The input bam files in step1 of this pipeline are from step2 of pipeline-totalrna.md in section0.
+Final expression file (21tis-lnc.tpm) and annotation file (lncrna.gff3) were uploaded into section0/data.
+This pipeline is as follows:
 ##### step1: obtain new annotation sites
 `module load StringTie/1.3.0-foss-2016b; stringtie hisat+rf/samtools_$i\_sort_uq.bam -o GTF/$i\.gtf -p 2 -G Zea_mays.AGPv4.40.gff3 -l $i`